'Keep our guard up:' Garrett health officer warns about gatherings as cases climb

 “Our entire region is currently experiencing a huge spike in COVID-19 cases,” Bob Stephens said.
 “It is critical that we all stop exposing ourselves to the virus.”

-The county health department reported 90 new cases of the coronavirus Monday, raising the cumulative total to 357.
-Health officials had last reported numbers Friday.
+The Garrett County Health Department reported 90 new cases of the coronavirus Monday, raising the cumulative total to 357.
+The Allegany County Health Department reported 147 new cases Monday, saying the majority is among residents ages 30-59.
+The county’s total case count rose to 1,617.

 The Maryland Department of Health reported 1,726 new cases Monday, the 13th straight day the state has reported at least 1,000 cases.
 Statewide, hospitalizations increased by 47 to 985.